grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 - Fast to adopt with no day-two surprises.
 [No need to deploy and maintain](/javascript-api/xk6-disruptor/explanations/how-xk6-disruptor-works/) a fleet of agents or operators.

-- Easy to extend and integrate with other [types of load tests](/test-types/load-test-types/).
+- Easy to extend and integrate with other types of k6 tests.
 No need to try to glue multiple tools together to get the job done.

 ## Capabilities